profezzorn/ProffieOSDocs/howto/blade-detect.md

 The blade detect pin will be monitored continuously, when it changes, the Blade ID routines will be re-triggered.
 In addition, when not connected to anything, Blade ID will be offset by the value of NO_BLADE, which equals a billion.

 The detection works by repeatedly switching between pull-up and pull-down mode and see if the input follows, or if it stays put at high or low.
-That means that it doesn't matter if the blade ID pin is connected to GND or BATT+, which is a good thing, because when connected to the '-' pad on a neopixel strip, that can flip between high and low when the FETs are turned on/off.
+That means that it doesn't matter if the blade ID pin is connected to GND or BATT+, which is a good thing, because when connected to the '-' pad on an LED pixel strip, that can flip between high and low when the FETs are turned on/off.

 Here's an example template of a config file formatted to use Blade Detect:
 ```cpp